Last Updated on

 Use SMS sparingly for: High-value carts or when other channels fail.
 For instance, a last reminder for a cart of significant value, or as a VIP concierge style nudge.
 It's also useful during peak sales when immediacy is paramount.

-By covering all bases, you maximize the chance to reach the customer in the format they're most responsive to.
+By covering all the bases, you maximize the chance to reach the customer in the format they're most responsive to.

-What Common Mistakes Should You Avoid in Cart Recovery?
+Common Mistakes to Avoid with Cart Recovery

 Sending Too Many Notifications